H12/engineering-interview/README.md

 For this prompt, please satisfy the following **acceptance criteria**:
 * Initialize a 50x50 grid of cells, all considered dead, to begin with.
-* Be able to take in the following cells to set as live, in order to initialize the game:
+* Be able to take in the following cells [x,y] to set as live, in order to initialize the game:
  * [0][0]
  * [0][1]
  * [1][0]